🌍 Set Your Location

 Temperature: The Primary Driver

-Urease enzyme activity roughly doubles for every 18°F (10°C) increase.
+Urease enzyme activity increases exponentially with temperature above 50°F — a pattern consistent with standard enzyme kinetics (Q10 ≈ 2 per 10°C).
 At 50°F you have days to incorporate.
-At 80°F you may have only hours before significant loss begins.
-The relationship is exponential — a warm spring morning can look fine at 8am and be a volatilization event by noon.
+At 80°F you may have only hours.
 Cold weather is your best friend; frozen ground means urease is essentially shut down.

 Exponential increase above 65°F